jonathannocek/twitter-analysis/docs/presentations/presentation-one.md

 ## Data Descriptives

-Currently in a json file.
-Need to move to some dataframe.
+Currently stored in a json file.
+I have limited it to

 ### Raw Data